 Walking into Northern Print from the drab Sunday afternoon rain provided a pleasant contrast of brightness and vibrancy.
 As part of Ouseburn Open Studios, the printmaking studio and gallery opened its doors to the public to try their hand at printmaking and I went ahead and gave it go.

-All the members who helped out were so friendly and more than willing to answer any questions you had, conveying how printmaking is a very welcoming and accessible style of art.
-What really made the experience was how involved the artists ensured everyone was involved in the print making process and now I have a taste for printmaking I might just sign up for a course at Northern Print!
+All the members who helped out were so warm and helpful and more than willing to answer any questions you had, presenting printmaking as accessible to all.
+What really made the experience so wonderful was how the artists ensured everyone was involved in the print making process.
+Now I have a taste for printmaking I might just sign up for a course at Northern Print!